NCERT Solutions Class 10 English Chapter 10 – Free PDF Download

 Objects have qualities which make them desirable to others.
 Can you think of some objects (a car, a phone, a dress…) and say what qualities make one object more desirable than another?
 Imagine you were trying to sell an object: what qualities would you emphasise?

-There are various objects having qualities in our lives that make it desirable to others.
+There are various objects having qualities in our lives that make them desirable to others.
 Here we bring to you a list of objects that make it desirable to others:

 |Dress||Pattern, colour, material, fit|